Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 Anthrax

-Anthrax is caused by bacteria which is found naturally in the soil.
+Anthrax is a rare but high-risk disease caused by bacteria which is found naturally in the soil.
 Grazing animals are at risk of anthrax infection.
 However, most livestock in the United States is regularly vaccinated against this threat.

 Humans can contract the disease by breathing in the spores, getting spores in an open wound, or consuming undercooked meat that is contaminated with spores.
 One surprising way that you may contract the disease is by handling animal hides or furs of infected animals.